With the rise of social media, companies are provided with many opportunities. One highly effective strategy is influencer marketing.

 Once an influencer joins brand ambassador programs, they usually start receiving a set amount of compensation for their consistent activity.
 However, they would have to follow a certain set of guidelines, like a minimum number of Instagram posts mentioning the brand per month to stay an active ambassador.

 Brand ambassadors are the face of your brand, and their ultimate goal is to increase brand awareness by word of mouth.

 Ambassador referral marketing is a great strategy since ambassadors grow a wide range of audiences in their niche.
 But finding influencers and ambassadors with a good following and great engagement rate altogether is not easy.

-You can find them in different influencer marketing platforms such as Ainfluencer.
-This DIY platform makes Instagram influencer marketing and ads on the marketplace super easy and fast.
+You can find them on different influencer marketplaces such as Ainfluencer.
+This DIY marketplace makes Instagram influencer marketing and ads on the marketplace super easy and fast.
 Ainfluencer allows brands and influencers to connect and make deals.

 Brands can create a free marketplace ad that is uploaded where thousands of qualified influencers can see and make offers.
 Brands themselves can browse and send invitations to targeted influencers.

 Influencers can install the Ainfluencer’s app to explore the marketplace and make offers to brands that fit their needs as well.